-A CASA volunteer is a screened, trained, unpaid volunteer appointed by a judge to advocate for one child or family of children.
-The CASA volunteer investigates the child’s situation, facilitates communication between individuals involved in the child’s case, makes recommendations to the judge regarding the best interest of the child, and monitors the child’s health and well-being until the child finds a safe and permanent home.
-Essentially, the CASA serves as an arm for the juvenile court by acting as a researcher, monitor, and child advocate
+A CASA is a screened, trained, unpaid volunteer appointed by a judge to advocate for a child or family of children.
+The CASA investigates the situation, facilitates communication between individuals involved in the child’s case, makes recommendations to the judge regarding the best interests of the child, and monitors the child’s health and well-being until the child finds a safe and permanent home.
+Essentially, the CASA serves as a support for the juvenile court by acting as a researcher, monitor, and child advocate.

 Often the CASA remains the only consistent individual in a child’s life as the child is moved from placement to placement.
-The CASA has the opportunity to get to know the child very well and serve as constant, supportive presence for the child during a very difficult time in the child’s life.
+The CASA gets to know the child very well and serves as a constant, supportive presence during a very difficult time in the child’s life.

-- Make a commitment to serve as a CASA volunteer for at least one year
+- Be committed to serve as a CASA for at least one year

-- Maintain strict confidentiality both in accordance with Nebraska state statutes governing CASA volunteers and in compliance with a sworn oath made by the CASA before a Sarpy County Juvenile Court Judge
+- Maintain strict confidentiality both in accordance with Nebraska state statutes governing CASAs and in compliance with a sworn oath made by the CASA before a Sarpy County Juvenile Court judge

 - Maintain objectivity and professionalism when dealing with children, parents, and all other parties involved in the case